 They are a mass motor in the professional fields.
 Demands for ever new applications foster innovations

 by scientific-technological research and development and have brought a series of industrial revolutions

 from the steam engine to electricity to digital data processing to genetic engineering.

-place, time and mass and the planet to a global, complex, vulnerable, multi-interdependent techno-city.
+and mass and the planet to a global, complex, vulnerable, multi-interdependent techno-city.

 They extend the radius of action into the micro-macroscopic, over ages and advance the frontiers of the

-lions of people up to the extinction of mankind.
+billions of people up to the extinction of mankind.

 4f) Social force